05 Jan Virtual Selling: How to Persuade Buyers Remotely (With Tim Pollard)

 In fact, I would argue the way you manage your calendar as a sales person, fundamentally needs to change.
 You need to move high value activity into the morning and you need to move low value administrative activity into the afternoon.
 And you might think I'm being totally crazy.
 Remember, all I do is think about this.
 I'm not going to burn times of the day when my mind is most agile and my customer conversations will be rich with, you know, expense reports and then arrange a three o'clock phone call.
 It doesn't sound like it matters.
 I want your listeners to hear me, it matters.

 You will have way better conversations in the morning and then do the crap in the afternoon.
 Trust me on this.

 Randy: Well, I trust you.
 I feel myself getting tired.
 So zoom fatigue is going to be the new buzzword of the decade, won it.

 Randy: Speaking of distractions at the house, I mean, everybody can hear that dog, I suppose.
-Now, that we’re at Christmas time and the Prime and the Amazon guy shows up about eight times a day, we get a lot of dog barking.
-And I tried to talk my wife into shooting the dogs, it didn’t work out very well.
+Now, that we're at Christmas time and the Prime and the Amazon guy shows up about eight times a day, we get a lot of dog barking.
+And I tried to talk my wife into getting rid pf the dogs, it didn't work out very well.

 Tim: Yes, I wouldn't do that.

 Randy: Well look, man, this has been incredibly interesting.
 Tell us after the dogs get through barking, because I want people to hear you, if they want to engage in your classes, first of all, how does your class go?
 What happens in a class environment?
 What would people want to go in there with an intent and objective to get that's number one, answer that and then come back and say, how could they engage into it if they wanted?